devonartis/aws-security-workshops/docs/level-300/threat-detection-remediation/index.md

 # Find All the Threats: AWS Threat Detection and Remediation

 This workshop is designed to help you get familiar with AWS Security services and learn how to use them to identify and remediate threats in your environment.
 You'll be working with services such as Amazon GuardDuty, Amazon Macie, Amazon Inspector, Amazon CloudWatch, AWS Lambda, AWS Systems Manager, AWS Config, and AWS CloudTrail.
-You will learn how to use these services to set up a notification and remediation pipeline, investigate threats during and after an attack, and  add additional protections in place to improve the security posture of your environment.
+You will learn how to use these services to investigate threats during and after an attack, set up a notification and remediation pipeline, and  add additional protections to improve the security posture of your environment.

-## Prerequisites

-You should have some level of familiarity with AWS services such as EC2, VPC and S3.
-Exposure to AWS Lambda and CloudFormation are a bonus.
-Some experience working with the AWS console is helpful as well.

 ## Scenario